How to Bulk Edit WooCommerce and WordPress Data

 Next up is the Drag & Drop screen.
 All of the fields available for data export are shown in the Available Data section on the right.
 To include a field in the export, drag it from that section to the column selection area.

 If you intend to bulk edit this data, you must include key identifying fields so that WP All Import can correctly apply your changes when you import them.
 Depending on the post type being exported, you'll see a message if you're missing any of these key fields.

 Once you've added the fields that you want to bulk edit, click the Continue button (not shown).

 Step 3: Confirm & Run the Export

-Step 4: Download Export File and Update the Exported Data
+Step 4: Download and Bulk Edit the Export File

 Once the export completes, download the generated CSV file.

 Using the program of your choice (spreadsheets like Excel, Numbers, etc., make excellent editors), open the export file and make the required bulk edits.
 Don't remove any columns, or there may be missing data after the import runs.

 Save the edited file using the same file type.